 The Abatement Process

-The Code Compliance Section has access to a limited amount of funds available for abatement of properties where all other efforts for compliance have been exhausted.
+Code Compliance has access to a limited amount of funds available for the abatement of properties where compliance efforts have been exhausted.
 These cases typically involve dangerous buildings and neglected properties.
-In these cases, several bids will be sought from contractors who specialize in demolition and cleanup, and the lowest bidder will be selected.
 Once the nuisance has been abated, the cost of that action will be attached to the property tax bill for cost recovery.
-Once that bill has been paid, the fund for abatement is replenished and further abatement can take place.

 To File A Complaint

 A complaint can be filed using our online code compliance complaint form, in writing, or by FAX.
 The source of all complaints remains confidential and will not be released by the County, unless required to do so by Court Order.

 Report a violation by fax: 831-454-2131, attn: Code Compliance